urmidedhiacmu/mlip-monitoring-lab/README.md

 ## Configure Grafana Dashboard for Visualization
 ### Add Data Source in Grafana
 1. Access Grafana at http://localhost:3000 and login (default username: admin, password: admin).
+If this is not the first time you use Grafana, you possibly have changed the password before.
+You could reset the password in docker by running command: 'grafana-cli admin reset-admin-password newpassword'.
-2. Add Prometheus as a data source by navigating to Data sources > Add source.
+2. Add Prometheus as a data source by navigating to Connections > Data sources > Add source > Prometheus.
-3. In the Connection section, set the Prometheus server URL to http://prometheus:9090.
+3. In the Connection section, set the Prometheus server URL to http://prometheus:9090 (NOT http://localhost:9090).
 4. Save and test the data source to confirm connectivity.

 ### Configure Dashboard
 1. Go to Dashboards > create a new dashboard > add visualization.
 2. Choose the Prometheus data source you added.
-Now we will add multiple visualizations(panels) on this dashboard.
+Now we will add multiple visualizations (panels) on this dashboard.
-3. You can use `kick start your query` button to explore different query types.
+3. You can use `kick start your query` button in Query section at the bottom to explore different query types.
 You can also click on `code` to write [PromQL](https://grafana.com/blog/2020/02/04/introduction-to-promql-the-prometheus-query-language/) queries.
 4. Panel 1: Total successful requests - Count the total number of requests with status code 200.
    1. Add `request_count_total` as metric, filter label `http_status` and equate to `200`.
 Make sure that visualization selected is time series.
    2. You can see the query generated at the bottom.
 Alternatively, you can write the query using `code` option.
    3. Click on run queries and select Apply.
 You will see the panel added to dashboard.
 Click save after every panel.
    ![grafana-1](https://github.com/tanya-5/mlip-monitoring-lab/assets/40654673/b7e16578-aacf-429e-b0da-57938e392010)

-5. Panel 2: Total Recommendation Requests Over Time - Total of rate of requests over time (5ms)
+5. Panel 2: Total Recommendation Requests Over Time - Total of rate of requests over time (5 min)
    1. Click on add> visualization.
 In the queries below, add `request_count_total` as metric.
    2. Add operations> range functions > rate  with range 5m
    3. Add one more operations> aggregations > sum.